 This subject guide will help you locate the resources you will find particularly useful when commencing your studies in this area.
 Here is the best place to find books, information about databases and a guide to appropriate websites.

 Referencing advice: The TASC and your teachers at St Patrick's College expect you to present your work with citations and a reference list in the APA format.
 This citation style was created by the American Psychological Association.
-Go to the Library's Referencing Guidelines for extended help in this area.
+Go to the Library's APA Referencing guide for basic information on this referencing style.
 The Library staff are always happy to help you with any queries you may have in regard to referencing requirements for any research you are undertaking.

 Independent studies (IPs): When undertaking any independent study, research or book review you must allow yourself enough time to search for and locate the material you will need.
 To help you a booking sheet is kept at the Library desk where you may book an individual time with one of the Library staff when commencing any research for Psychology.